kkaffes/aws-lambda-redis-server/README.md

 ------------------------

-This repository contains everything needed to build an AWS Lambda function that starts a local Redis server listening to a Unix Domain Socket and tests whether it is working by putting and a getting a value.
+This repository contains everything needed to build an AWS Lambda function that starts a Redis server and a different AWS Lambda function that can connect to the Redis server hosted in the first.

 Instructions
 ------------

-The only thing needed is to build a statically linked version of Redis server and store it as redis-server in the root of this repository.
+The only thing needed is to build a modified statically linked version of Redis server.
+This can be done easily by running:

-Download Redis from Github, branch 4.0, and build it using:

-    make CFLAGS="-static" EXEEXT="-static" LDFLAGS="-I/usr/local/include/"
+    ./install_deps.sh

-Create the .zip file needed by AWS Lambda by running:
+Create the .zip file needed for each AWS Lambda function by running:

     zip app.zip *